winitzki/scall/tutorial/programming_dhall.md

 We will call contravariant type constructors **contrafunctors** for short.

 The intuition behind contrafunctors is that they are data structures containing functions that _consume_ data items of a given type.
-The `cmap` method transforms data items into data items of another type _before_ they are consumed.
+The `cmap` method transforms data items into  another type _before_ they are consumed.

 A simple example of a contrafunctor is: